openedx/edx-documentation/en_us/students/source/SFD_enrolling.rst

 #.
 Select **Enroll Now**.

 #.
-Select **Pursue a Verified Certificate**
+Select **Pursue a Verified Certificate**.
+You can also choose **Audit This

-#.
-To pay with a credit card, select **Checkout**.
-To pay with PayPal, select
-   **Checkout with Paypal**.

-   * Payment is in US dollars.

-   * You must pay the verified track fee before you can begin the course.
+   Course** and upgrade to the verified track later.

-   * You do not have to verify your identity immediately, but you must verify your identity before the course ID verification deadline has passed.
+   You do not have to verify your identity immediately, but you must verify your identity before the course ID verification deadline has passed.
 For more information, see :ref:`SFD Verify Your Identity`.

 #.
-If you are using a web browser, your course dashboard opens with a list of
-   all of the courses you are enrolled in.
-To open the course, select **View Course**.

-   If you are using the edX mobile app, the new course opens immediately.
+Complete the information on the order confirmation page, then click **Place
+   Order**.

+   .. note:: Payment is in US dollars.

+   You see the order confirmation page, showing details of your purchase.

+#.
+Click the **Go to Your Dashboard** link at the bottom of the order
+   confirmation page.

+#.
+On your dashboard, locate the course in the list of your enrolled courses,
+   and select **View Course** to enter the course.

 .. _SFD Enroll in a Program: